-As you could probably tell by now, much of the exact details regarding "The Pink Panthers" still remains unclear.
-All that has been fully confirmed is that they were founded by Dragan Mikić, who has evaded authorities on numerous occasions, including a prison escape in 2005, and that they have been publicly active since 1993.
-Yes, a goddamn prison escape.
+Much of the exact details regarding “The Pink Panthers” still remains unclear.
+All that we know for certain is that they were founded by Dragan Mikić, who has evaded authorities on numerous occasions, including a prison escape in 2005, and that they have been publicly active since 1993.

-Since then, those encountered by law enforcement acting under the associative moniker have been found to be exclusively Serbs, many with a military background, violent pasts, linguistic skills, and access to multiple passports, often times under numerous aliases.
+Since then, those encountered by law enforcement acting under the moniker have been found to be exclusively Serbs, many with a military background, violent pasts, linguistic skills, and access to multiple passports – oftentimes under numerous aliases.
 While the ties between individuals are not exclusively familial, many are cousins or close friends.
-Prosecutors such as Gilbert Lafaye have found that along with technical field proficiency, members of "The Pink Panthers" appear to be remarkably intelligent, "... and not to be underestimated...".
-These aren't your everyday goons and hired muscle.
+Prosecutors such as Gilbert Lafaye have found that along with technical field proficiency, members of “The Pink Panthers” appear to be remarkably intelligent, “and not to be underestimated”.
+These aren’t your everyday goons and hired muscle.

-There is no conclusive evidence that the heists committed by "The Pink Panthers" are centrally planned, coordinated, or financed from INTERPOL's hypothesised seat of power in Belgrade (Serbia), Italy, and Montenegro, if even planned, coordinated, or financed at all.
+There is no conclusive evidence that the heists committed by “The Pink Panthers” are centrally planned, coordinated, or financed from INTERPOL’s hypothesised seat of power in Belgrade (Serbia), Italy, and Montenegro; or if they’re even planned, coordinated, or financed at all.
 Linking back to the previously mentioned point of umbrella labelling, it has also been suspected that their influence and reach is widely exaggerated as a result of those who imitate their methods, doubtless that professional thieves specialising in jewellery heists would endeavour to familiarise themselves with the techniques of others.
 This may also be perceived as a strategic move to achieve personal anonymity by sacrificing their own markers and identifiers.
-As Tommy Shelby would tell you, big fucks small.
-So best side with the bigs.

 Keep it simple, keep it tight

-Every additional element is another opportunity that things could go wrong.
-Which is why "The Pink Panthers" have generally kept things as simple as possible.
-Smash and grab with a weighted car as a battery ram with a secondary vehicle to escape.
-Dress up in ridiculous disguises, as old men, cartoon tourists, or women and then get the hell out of dodge in a well-positioned getaway car.
-Or even hide the stolen gems in a tub of face cream - the first of their high profile offences and the one that earned them global infamy.
+Every additional element is another opportunity where things could go wrong.
+Which is why “The Pink Panthers” have limited the variables by generally keeping things as simple as possible.
+Smash and grab with a weighted car as a battery ram and a secondary vehicle to escape.
+Dress up in ridiculous disguises, as old men, cartoonish tourists, or women and then get the hell out of dodge in a well-positioned getaway car.
+Or even hide the stolen gems in a tub of face cream where no one would think to look – the first of their high profile offences and the one that earned them global infamy.

-The philosophy is clear - get in, get out, no cowboy business.
-The key has been to avoid all unnecessary contact with anyone that isn't vital to the success of the given heists.
-Limit interactions with civilians, and avoid lasting harm.
-Which is exactly why they've also been known to play on the basic logic of people.
-You know, put wet paint signs up on a building, cordon off a generous perimeter around "job sites".
-Everyday details we wouldn't blink an eye at to discourage people from lingering.
+Thus the philosophy becomes clear: get in, get out, no cowboy business.
+The key has been to avoid all unnecessary contact with anyone that isn’t vital to the success of the given heists.
+Controlled interactions with civilians, avoid lasting harm.
+Which is exactly why they’ve also been known to play on the basic logic of everyday people; put wet paint signs up on a building, cordon off a generous perimeter around “job sites”.
+Innocuous details we wouldn’t blink an eye at to discourage people from lingering.
 Each set of eyes is a potential witness, after all.
 And their track record speaks for itself:

 1993 – Mayfair diamond heist [£500,000].
 (Debut.)